eosnetworkfoundation/grant-framework/applications/NFT_Standard_for_Traditional_Painting_Artworks.md

   - The NFT Template is signed by the artist's EOS account.

 - **Standard Features**:
   - **Easy to learn**.
-The steps to complete this standard are simple, and each artist only needs to learn and operate easily.
+The steps to complete this standard are simple, and each artist can use easily after a simple learning.
   - **Easy to identify**.
 This set of standards is template-based, easy to identify, and easy to reach consensus on.
   - **Self-certification**.
 It's based on the self-certification of the artist.
 No third-party agency support is required, which reduces the trouble caused by third-party certification.
   - **Can not be tampered with**.
 Artist's handwritten signature + EOS blockchain wallet signature, both have irreversible characteristics, are safe and can withstand the verification of time.